-This course aims to equip students with the knowledge and skills to make valuable contributions to medical research as well as public health in low-, middle- and high-income countries.
-Epidemiological methods underpin clinical medical research, public health practice and health care evaluation to investigate the causes of disease, and to evaluate interventions to prevent or control disease.
-Epidemiology is a key discipline for understanding and improving global health.
-This course covers both communicable and non-communicable disease epidemiology, and has a substantive statistical component.
+This programme equips students with the knowledge and statistical skills to make valuable contributions to medical research as well as public health in low-, middle- and high-income countries.
+Epidemiological methods underpin clinical medical research, public health practice and health care evaluation to investigate the causes of disease and to evaluate interventions to prevent or control disease.

-Graduates enter careers in medical research, public health and community medicine, epidemiological field studies, drug manufacturers, government or NGOs.
+Graduates enter careers in medical research, academic medicine, public health and community medicine, epidemiological field studies, drug manufacture and with government or NGOs.
 Find out more about our graduate careers and destinations.

 The Nand Lal Bajaj and Savitri Devi Prize is awarded to the best project each year.
 The prize was donated by Dr Subhash Chandra Arya, former student, in honour of his parents Dr Nand Lal Bajaj and Mrs Savitri Devi.